wushilin/rotated/README.md

 # Rotate to test.log and keep 10 backups,
 # each file target size 10000KiB,
-# and do not prepend timestamp for each line
+# and do not prepend timestamp for each line,
+# and enable io buffer (for high io cases only)
-./my-program | rotated -out test.log -keep 10 -size 10,000KiB
+./my-program | rotated -out test.log -keep 10 -buffered -size 10,000KiB
 ```

 The default keep is 20 (files).